 The Junior Certificate examination is held at the end of the Junior Cycle in post-primary schools.
 The Junior Cycle caters for students aged from 12 to 15 years and students normally sit the exam at the age of 14 or 15, after 3 years of post-primary education.
 However, the Junior Certificate is not limited to post-primary school students.

 A candidate following an approved course of study outside the State or who is attending an approved course of study organised under the Vocational Training Opportunities Scheme, adult literacy and community education schemes, the Department of Social Protection's Back to Education scheme for the unemployed or a similar scheme, may also sit the exams.
 There is information about continuing education schemes elsewhere on this website.

 Changes to the Junior Cycle

-Also, from 2014, students in second year will sit standardised tests in Maths and English reading or Irish reading in Irish-medium schools.
-From 2016, standardised testing in Science will also be included.
+Students in second year will sit standardised tests in Maths and English reading (or Irish reading in Irish-medium schools).
+Standardised testing in Science will also be included.
 The National Council for Curriculum and Assessment is developing a new report card for parents which will give them much more information about their son or daughter’s learning progress.
 More information about the changes to the Junior Cycle is available on the Department of Education’s website.